NEW FACULTY ORIENTATION

 My Neighborhood - My Favorites

-This is not a comprehensive or neutral list.
+This is an opinionated list, and neither neutral nor comprehensive.
 It contains my personal recommendations of neighborhood businesses, ones that I patronize because they are friendly, polite, and offer quality products and services.
 A few others are noted because they are particularly useful for their hours or range of goods.
-(The last section lists neighborhood dance, yoga and fitness places; I use the Hostler Center gym so the recommendations come from friends and colleagues).
+The list is meant to get you started, and you will certainly develop your own favorites over time.

 Newcomers may initially find it hard to locate these places since Beirut-style addresses are imprecise.
-The attached map identifies the main streets near AUB, and the numbers help locate places on or just off those streets.
-I strongly recommend purchasing the ‘A-Z’ street maps of Beirut, Zawarib Beirut.
+We have identified their locations on a Google map that may be accessed digitally following this link: https://www.google.com/maps/d/edit?mid=zRk352QxWUS4.kwRnGaTluBGA&usp=sharing I also strongly recommend purchasing the ‘A-Z’ street maps of Beirut, Zawarib Beirut.

-Ras Beirut still has many village-like qualities, and knowing shopkeepers on a first name basis is part of the neighborhood experience!
+Ras Beirut still has many village-like qualities, and knowing shopkeepers on a first name basis is part of the neighborhood experience.
+Welcome!

 Cynthia Myntti, AUB Neighborhood Initiative